terrytaylorbonn/terrytaylorbonn.github.io/0-demo.markdown

 - 0 Demo summary
 - 1 The motivation for this demo
 - 2 What I did
-- 3 If you want to do this demo, you have to upgrade (hahaha)
+- 3 If you want to do this demo, you have to upgrade :)
-- 4 Lessons learned...
+- 4 Lessons learned
 - 5 AI is not a bubble
-- 6 But AI is not intelligent (so dont treat it as such)
+- 6 AI is not intelligent (so dont treat it as such)

 <br>